awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-sagemaker-domain.md

 *Update requires*: [Replacement](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-replacement)

 `AppSecurityGroupManagement`  <a name="cfn-sagemaker-domain-appsecuritygroupmanagement"></a>
 The entity that creates and manages the required security groups for inter\-app communication in `VpcOnly` mode\.
 Required when `CreateDomain.AppNetworkAccessType` is `VpcOnly` and `DomainSettings.RStudioServerProDomainSettings.DomainExecutionRoleArn` is provided\.
+If setting up the domain for use with RStudio, this value must be set to `Service`\.
+*Allowed Values*: `Service` \| `Customer`
 *Required*: No
 *Type*: String
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)